 Finally, we consider a realistic setting in which the long-run covariance is unknown and must be estimated from data.
-We note at the outset that using a plug-in covariance estimator is not guaranteed to achieve the convergence rate in Theorem~\ref{thm:pairwise-w1-limit}.
-Nonetheless, even though coverage probabilities might suffer, the subsequent example is still informative about the power of the test for sufficiently large $n$.

-We simulate two ensembles of double-pendulum trajectories (Figure~\ref{fig:dp_diagram}) and track four observables: the angular positions $(\theta_1,\theta_2)$ and angular velocities $(\omega_1,\omega_2)$.
+For this study, we simulate two ensembles of double pendulum trajectories (Figure~\ref{fig:dp_diagram}) and track four observables: the angular positions $(\theta_1,\theta_2)$ and angular velocities $(\omega_1,\omega_2)$.
 The physical parameters are $L_1=L_2=2.0\,\mathrm{m}$ and $M_1=M_2=1.0\,\mathrm{kg}$.
-Each ensemble contains $1000$ trajectories, each of length $100{,}000$ time steps.Under Hamiltonian dynamics, energy is conserved, and invariant measures are therefore supported on fixed-energy surfaces.
+Each ensemble contains $1000$ trajectories, each of length $100{,}000$ time steps.
+Under Hamiltonian dynamics, energy is conserved, and invariant measures are therefore supported on fixed-energy surfaces.
 Consequently, comparisons of limiting distributions are meaningful only within a common energy level \cite{arovas:2013}.
 We consider two ensembles at energies $E_1 = 70\,\mathrm{J}$ and $E_2 = 178\,\mathrm{J}$, with initial conditions sampled as described in Appendix~A. Empirically, the lower-energy ensemble explores phase space more uniformly and exhibits stronger convergence of all four observables, whereas the higher-energy ensemble shows non-negligible heterogeneity, particularly in the velocity coordinates.